KULeuven-Diepenbeek/osc-course/content/ch1-introOS/intro-os.md

 * Allowing separate independent programs to use the hardware (ideally at the same time);
 * Directly accessing the hardware;
-* Hiding most of the complexity of the computer for the user;
+* Hiding most of the complexity of the computer for the user and user-space software;
-* Guaranteeing that different tasks are isolated and protected (from each other);
+* Guaranteeing that different tasks are isolated and protected (from each other); security in general;
 * ...

 One could say an OS is **an abstraction layer** that makes it easier to write software that interfaces with different types of hardware and that ensures a measure of robustness and security.
-By providing common services for computer programs, the OS negotiates between different layers: the hardware and the application.
+By providing common services for computer programs, the OS negotiates between different layers: the hardware and the user application.

 Different OSes exist for different computing platforms.